Reprogramming human cells a breakthrough in disease treatment

 The research by scientists at Monash University in Melbourne (Australia), the University of Bristol (United Kingdom), Duke-NUS (Singapore) and Riken (Japan) also means that the growing of whole organs from human cells in the lab may well be fast tracked.

-Associate Professor Jose Polo, from Monash University, is a stem cell biologist, who at a conference in Canada last year, began talking with Dr. Owen Rackham, a computational scientist, working in the group of Professor Julian Gough, from the University of Bristol.
-They rapidly realized that both groups had the same goal – but from different perspectives: what makes a particular cell type that cell type?
+Associate Professor Jose Polo, from Monash University's Biomedicine Discovery Institute and the Australian Regenerative Medicine Institute, is a stem cell biologist who, at a conference in Canada last year, began talking with Dr. Owen Rackham, a computational scientist working in the group of Professor Julian Gough from the University of Bristol.
+They rapidly realised that both groups had the same goal – but from different perspectives: what makes a particular cell type that cell type?
 What makes a cardiac muscle cell different from a cell of the pancreas?
 What determines this?
 How can we change any cell into any other cell type?

 In 2007, human iPS cells were discovered.
 Made from skin, iPs cells appear to have the characteristics of embryonic stem cells meaning they can theoretically be turned into nerve, heart, liver or other types of cells and transplanted to repair damaged organs.
 The discovery electrified scientists because the cells seemed to have two big advantages over embryonic stem cells: they were not controversial, because their creation did not entail the destruction of human embryos and, since the stem cells could be made from a particular patient's skin cells, they could be used to make tissues that would not be rejected by that patient's immune system.